I created these hand pies to help use up those Thanksgiving leftovers!

-We don’t tend to have a whole lot left (a huge crew comes to clean us out on Turkey Day,) and what is left is greedily gobbled up for breakfast, lunch and dinner in the day or two that follow.
+We don’t always get to enjoy our Thanksgiving leftovers.
+A huge crew comes to clean us out on Turkey Day and what is left is greedily gobbled up for breakfast, lunch and dinner in the day or two that follow.
 By the time it occurs to me to form the leftovers into a new creation, they’re already eaten!

 What staples, you ask?
 Why, turkey of course.
 And mashed potatoes, gravy, stuffing and cranberry.